 The markets in which we compete are highly competitive.
 We expect competition to intensify in the future as existing competitors and new market entrants introduce new products into our markets.
 This competition could result in increased pricing pressure, reduced profit margins, increased sales and marketing expenses, and the loss of market share, any of which could seriously harm our business, financial condition and results of operations.
 Additionally, our competitors may develop technology that would make ours non-competitive or obsolete.
-If we do not keep pace with product and technology advances and otherwise keep our product offerings competitors, have, and some of our potential competitors could have, substantial competitive advantages such as:
+If we do not keep pace with product and technology advances and otherwise keep our product offerings competitive, there could be a material and adverse effect on our competitive position, revenue and prospects for growth.
+Many of our existing competitors, have, and some of our potential competitors could have, substantial competitive advantages such as:

-- greater name recognition, longer operating histories and larger customer bases; - larger sales and marketing budgets and resources; - broader distribution and established relationships with channel partners and customers; - broader and deeper product lines; - greater customer support resources; - greater resources to make acquisitions; - lower labor and research and development costs; - substantially greater financial and other resources; and - larger scale manufacturing operations.
+- · greater name recognition, longer operating histories and larger customer bases; - · larger sales and marketing budgets and resources; - · broader distribution and established relationships with channel partners and customers; - · broader and deeper product lines; - greater customer support resources; - greater resources to make acquisitions; - lower labor and research and development costs; - · substantially greater financial and other resources; and - larger scale manufacturing operations.